TimPin28/STDISCM-Problem-Set-3/README.md

   - Form 3: Input a range of velocities, and particles will be added with velocities distributed within this range.

 ### Explorer Application: Traversing with the Sprite
+- The program will ask first where to spawn the Sprite in the window.
 - The user can traverse through the canvas with the use of the W,A,S,D keys or arrow keys.

 ### Simulation Control